Men of Two Worlds

-The film was released in the United States as Kisenga, Man of Africa.

 Plot

 Kisenga is a composer and pianist from Marashi in Tanganyika who has spent fifteen years in London.
 He decides to return to his homeland to help the District Commissioner, Randall, in the work of health care.

 Randall explains that an outbreak of sleeping sickness caused by the tsetse fly is moving across Tanganyika and has almost reached Marashi.
 He wants to transfer the population of 25,000 to a new settlement on higher ground and set fire to the bush to destroy the tsetse fly.
 Randall is helped by Dr Munro.

 Kisenga arrives at Marashi.
 His sister Saburi is engaged to a young man named Ali, an assistant at the dispensary.
 Kisenga meets the Chief Rafuf, who is under the control of Margoli, a witch doctor.
 Rafuf does not want to move.

 Kisenga decides to settle in his old home and teaches music.
 The tsetse fly gets closer to the village and Doctor Burton wants to do blood tests on villagers, which are opposed by Margoli.

-Margoli fights the doctors and Kinsenga's father dies of malaria.
+Margoli fights the doctors and Kisenga's father dies of malaria.
 Margoli casts spells against Kisenga.
 He falls ill but recovers when the children perform Kisenga's music.
 The clearing of the village begins and the people leave for their new settlement.